MicrosoftDocs/PowerShell-Docs/reference/7.4/PSReadLine/PSReadLine.md

 ## Description

 The PSReadLine module contains cmdlets that let you customize the command-line editing environment in PowerShell.

 There have been many updates to PSReadLine since the version that ships in Windows PowerShell 5.1.

+- PowerShell 7.4.0 ships with PSReadLine 2.3.4
 - PowerShell 7.3.0 ships with PSReadLine 2.2.6
 - PowerShell 7.2.5 ships with PSReadLine 2.1.0
 - PowerShell 7.0.11 ships with PSReadLine 2.0.4
 - PowerShell 5.1 ships with PSReadLine 2.0.0

-These articles document version 2.2.6 of PSReadLine.
+These articles document version 2.3.4 of PSReadLine.

 > [!NOTE]
 > Beginning with PowerShell 7.0, PowerShell skips auto-loading PSReadLine on